快猫短视频

 • It makes most of the clotting factors that keep you from bleeding too much when you are cut or injured.

-• It delivers bile into the intestines to help absorb nutrients (especially fats).
+• It delivers bile into the intestines to help the body break down and absorb nutrients (especially fats).

 The different types of cells in the liver can form several types of malignant (cancerous) and benign (non-cancerous) tumors.
-These tumors have different causes, are treated differently, and have a different prognosis (outlook).
+These tumors have different causes, are treated differently, and have different prognoses (outlooks).

 Primary liver cancer

 A cancer that starts in the liver is called primary liver cancer.
-There is more than one kind of primary liver cancer.
+There are different types of primary liver cancer.

 Hepatocellular carcinoma (HCC)